-The Service continues to work closely with Local Resilience Forums to capture community risks.
-The Service is no longer in major incident status for the coronavirus pandemic, but we continue to maintain our robust infection, protection and control arrangements for the safety of public and staff.
-The Service continues to play a key role in all Strategic Coordinating and Tactical Coordinating Groups that are now in place for exiting the European Union and other localised risks.
+Officers continue to work closely with Local Resilience Forums to capture community risks.
+The Service has invoked its internal pandemic plan to support the management of the Service through coronavirus.
+The Service also plays a key role in all Strategic Co-ordinating Groups and Tactical Co-Ordinating Groups that are now in place for exiting the European Union and other localised risks.